Ironman2314532/Astar-and-Dijkstra-Algorithm-implementation/README.md

 We are going to implement **Dijkstra** and **A*** algorithms with Python 3.
-This template is provided to you as a starting point.
-After you finish coding, you would be able to create your own map to test different algorithms, and visualize the path found by them.
+You would be able to create your own map to test different algorithms, and visualize the path found by them.

 Files included: